-- Remove or empty buckets, barrels or all other outdoor objects that may contain water, like old tires for instance
+- Remove or empty buckets, barrels, old tires or all other outdoor objects that may contain water

 - Remove water that accumulates on pool covers

 Keep your surroundings clean

 - Maintain your pool.
 The circulating water of a proper filtration system prevents mosquitoes from breeding there

 - Install a mosquito net on your rainwater reservoir